Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Other/sound.md

 Another common use case is to add songs when you are in overworld map.
 The overworld map is a zone type `Region` and it has a playlist `EloMap`.

-### Zone Override
+### Specific Zone Type

 In addition to the playlist merge, you can also specifiy zone overrides for each zone type.
 These playlists will be using the zone type name, and its contents will be merged on top of the zone's default playlist (`Blank` if none specified in the sheet).

+E.g. `Zone_Vernis.json` will merge into zone with type `Zone_Vernis`.

-So, you could add songs to the overworld map playlist via `Region.json` instead of `EloMap.json` too.
+So, you could add songs to the overworld map playlist via `Region.json` instead of `EloMap.json` too, because overworld uses zone type `Region`.

+### Specific Zone ID

+Sometimes, a zone type may have multiple different zones, and you can individually specify them using the zone ID.

+For example, `Zone_dungeon` for Cave and `Zone_dungeon_ruin` for Ruin are both types of `Zone_RandomDungeon`, and you can specify them individually using their IDs.

+When using the area ID, you can also append `@N` to indicate a specific level `N`, such as the lower level of Derphy being `Zone_derphy@-1.json`.

 ### Merge Order

-The three types of playlists will be applied in the order of `Global`, Playlist Merge, Zone Override.
+Multiple types of playlists will be applied in the order of `Global`, Specific Playlist, Specific Zone Type, and Specific Zone ID.
 They are also affected by your mod load order.
 Keep that in mind when you do nested `remove`, especially with `**` or `<dir>/*` pattern matching.

 ### Hot Reload/BGM View